 Annual Membership Dues and their due date shall be specified and approved by the Board of Directors annually at the Annual Meeting.

 The right to vote on any AOS matter, appear on the Election Ballot, and/or hold any Elected Officer position in the AOS shall be predicated on the individual being current with respect to all criteria identified in Section 1.A. of this Article.

 Should a member wish or need to withdraw his or her membership, formal written resignation of membership is encouraged but not required and shall be made in writing to the Secretary.

-Active Members may be placed on Suspension by vote of the Board of Directors for violation of any the requirements specified in Section 1 of this Article.
+Voting and Non-Voting Members may be placed on Suspension by vote of the Board of Directors for violation of any the requirements specified in Section 1 of this Article.